TosbackCgusBridge-Bot/CGUs-versions/Miniclip/Privacy Policy.md

 Information we collect

 We may log IP addresses and drop cookies or flash cookies to prevent abuse of the Services or to provide and/or enhance them.
 If you register to use the Services we will collect the date of birth, username, password and email address of users 13 years and older and we may collect other information such as your mobile phone number and smartphone device type.
 We may also collect non-personal data from registered users.
-For instance, we may collect data relating to registered users’ use of the website and the Services, as well as that relating to their activities, such as high scores, game rankings, league rankings, game challenges, avatars etc.
+For instance, we may collect data relating to registered users’ use of the website and the Services, as well as that relating to their activities, such as high scores, game rankings, league rankings, game challenges, avatars etc. We don't store the email addresses of users under 13.
+Email addresses of users under 13 are one-way hashed, then encrypted.
+This non-retrievable format is only used for password retrieval and for logging in.

 We may collect non-personal data from users of the Services, whether registered or not, such as a user’s browser version, operating system version, country, city, page loading time, type of device, number of visits, time using the Services, network, demographic estimates, flow-through the website and/or Services or referral source, which may then be aggregated.
 We may use non-personal data that we collect from you to improve the Services or to support advertising services.